invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/UnifiedAuditLog.rst

     - Encoding is the parameter specifying the encoding of the CSV/JSON output file.
     - Default: UTF8

+-ObjecIDs (optional)
+    - The ObjectIds parameter filters the log entries by object ID.
+The object ID is the target object that was acted upon, and depends on the RecordType and Operations values of the event.
+	- You can enter multiple values separated by commas.

 .. note::

   **Important note** regarding the StartDate and EndDate variables.